 "It was bizarrely effective—on the same level as being given lumps of coal rather than toys for Christmas."

-However, adults who lived anywhere near the town knew that it was a very real place.
-Photographer Brian Peterman, who grew up not far from Pruntytown, says knowing it was real might have made the threat worse.
+However, adults living near the town knew it was a very real place.
+Photographer Brian Peterman, who grew up not far from Pruntytown, says knowing it was real might have worsened the threat.

 From 1891 to 1983, it was the site of the West Virginia Industrial Home for Boys, the chief state detention center for juvenile male offenders.
 In 1899, the West Virginia Industrial Home for Girls was opened at Salem, West Virginia.

 As part of their reformational experience, boys were made to work on a nearby state-managed farm, which later became a state game farm and is now the Pruntytown State Farm Wildlife Management Area.

 Both the facilities at Salem and Pruntytown closed in 1983, after which the girls’ facility was redesignated as the West Virginia Industrial Home for Youth.
 In 1985, the facility at Pruntytown became a state prison for adult offenders of both genders, renamed the Pruntytown Correctional Center.

 Thirty-two female prisoners were moved to Pruntytown from the Alderson Federal Prison Camp at Alderson, West Virginia, in 1988.
 However, in 2007 the females were transferred to Lakin Correctional Center near Point Pleasant, West Virginia, and Pruntytown no longer houses female prisoners.

 The facility now has a capacity of 369 inmates with a 24-bed substance-abuse treatment unit and an additional 24 beds designated as pre-treatment.
 Its residents are now classified as low-public-risk inmates.

 Long before Pruntytown had become infamous as a reformatory, it enjoyed fame principally due to the character of its founder, "tempestuous, profane" John Prunty.